tonnyrh/OpenCBMGUI/README.md

     - Enter the disk name and disk ID.
     - Check the "Verify" and "Use cbmforng" options if needed.
     - Click the "Format Disk" button to format the disk with the specified options.

+## Creating an Icon for the Application

+To create an icon for the OpenCBM GUI application:

+1. Create a shortcut for the PowerShell script:
+    - Right-click on the `opencbmGUI.ps1` file.
+    - Select "Create shortcut".

+2. Change the icon of the shortcut:
+    - Right-click on the created shortcut and select "Properties".
+    - Go to the "Shortcut" tab and click on "Change Icon...".
+    - Choose an icon file (`.ico`) from your computer or use a default one from Windows.
+    - Click "OK" and then "Apply".

+3. (Optional) Move the shortcut to a convenient location, like the Desktop or Start Menu.

 ## Example Commands